 Trends on the horizon point to a bright future for small business in federal government contracting.

-The federal government is meeting small business contracting goals.
+small business contracting goals.

 Small business is uniquely qualified for this type of work, particularly in the services sector, due to lower overhead and G&A rates, as well as agility in work force development.